-During the first half of the year, the Ministry has already successfully covered CZK 533.0 billion (more than 77%) of the CZK-denominated financing needs by issuing and selling government bonds, thus creating sufficient space for its smooth coverage by issuance activities during the second half of the year.
-However, the realized amount of financing needs in 2020 will depend primarily on the actual state budget performance and realized exchange operations and buy-backs of government bonds this year.
-Additionally, the issuance activity, or exchange operations and buy-backs will be carried out in order to smooth out the maturity profile of the state debt in individual years, i.e. the financing needs.
+During the first half of the year, the Ministry already successfully covered CZK 409.0 billion of CZKdenominated financing needs, i.e. almost 60%, by issuing and selling government bonds, while continuing in issuance activity to ensure coverage of its actual amount.
+However, it will depend mainly on the actual state budget performance and the exchange operations and the buy-backs of government bonds carried out in the second half of this year.
+Issuance activity, or buy-backs and exchange operations will continue to be approached in a way to smooth out the maturity profile of the state debt in individual years, i.e. financing needs.